 When you’re trying to find quality HVAC services, you generally want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for certain?
-One of the easiest ways to confirm if an HVAC technician is knowledgeable is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+Many service companies advertise expert staff, but how can you know for certain?
+One of the most consistent ways to verify if an HVAC technician has experience is by checking their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.

-There are multiple HVAC certifications available.
-Some prioritize a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll see in your search for services.
+There are a variety of HVAC certifications available.
+Some are designed around a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification testing.
-To pass, participants must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or retake an exam every two years.
+To pass, participating technicians must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

-Complete certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the final set of exams provide full certification along with senior-level status:
+Complete certification is a multiyear process consisting of four separate tests.
+The first two are specific for entry-level technicians while the other set of exams provide full certification along with senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.
+Technicians have to be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members provide research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+ASHRAE and its members provide research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
-They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.
+Most of ASHRAE standards are focused on commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
+They’ll determine how HVAC system design can be improved as well as how equipment should be installed and serviced.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

-Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and facilitates sessions for participants to complete both on-site and online.
-Contractors looking for accreditation have two programs to choose from:
+Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization calls for rigorous training and conducts sessions for participants to complete both on-site and online.
+Contractors looking for accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.

 - The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to make sure members maintain their expertise.
+Random audits are completed to ensure members maintain their proficiency.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but review similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but encompass similar topics.
+Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

 The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.

 The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Further testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
+Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians